benmoumene/Codeigniter3-Harviacode-CRUD-Generator-Bootstrap/README.md

 Buy me a cup of coffee.. paypal : hariprasetyo0212@gmail.com

 ## Update ##
+V.1.4.1 (meedun) - 27 August 2020
+* Add the displayed database field selector
-V.1.4 - 26 November 2016
+* * This feature only affects the Generator button, ignored in Generate All button V.1.4 - 26 November 2016

 * Change to serverside datatables using ignited datatables